stevschmid/track-o-bot/README.md

 * Install [WinSparkle](https://github.com/vslavik/winsparkle)
  * Clone the repository and build the library, for example with VS 2010.
 The precompiled releases are ancient.

+## GNU/Linux

+* Install Qt4.8 with your distribution package manager (apt, etc...)
+* Create folder .Hearthstone in your home directory
+* Create symlinks of the Hearthstone's output_log and log.config in the newly created folder

 # Build Instructions

 ```